alloy-rs/alloy/README.md

 Alloy project.

-Pull requests will not be merged unless CI passes, so please ensure that your contribution follows the linting rules and passes clippy.
+Pull requests will not be merged unless CI passes, so please ensure that your contribution follows the linting rules and passes Clippy.

 ## Note on `no_std`